-Our employees are given the opportunity to drive their own career development.
-The Global Talent Development team creates programs to support leaders, managers and employees in their career growth and personal development.
-In addition to the content created in house, employees also have access to on-demand content via several industry-leading learning platforms.
+We provide employees with opportunities to build and develop a meaningful career.
+The Global Talent Development team creates programs to grow leaders and continually enhance the skills of our employee base.
+In addition to the content and experiences created in house, employees also have access to on-demand content via several industry-leading learning platforms.
 Through Adobe's Learning Fund, employees are eligible to receive up to \$11,000 per year toward university and short-term learning opportunities.